 I had never even heard of eggnog until a few years ago.
 I had it at a Christmas party we went to when we stayed with my Aunty & Uncle who live in the US and it was a life-changing moment.
 Since then, eggnog has been compulsory on Christmas Eve.
 It is just plain delicious.
 Creamy, spicy, boozy & somehow refreshing.
 The perfect drink for family time.

-I have slightly altered Alton Brown’s eggnog recipe.
-The version I make is uncooked, so worth keeping in mind if you are sensitive to uncooked eggs.
-I use the eggs that our clever chooks lay so I know that they are fresh, but if you would prefer, he has a cooked version here.
+The eggnog version I usually make is uncooked, so worth keeping in mind if you are sensitive to uncooked eggs, although both my kids drink this with no problems and I have also had it while pregnant (just obviously without the booze!)
+I use the eggs that our clever chooks lay so I know that they are fresh, but if you would prefer to cook it, the instructions are in the recipe card.

-The recipe can easily be halved for a small crowd or doubled for a party and if you have leftovers?
-I’ve got a great recipe using eggnog coming this week!
+The recipe can easily be halved for a small crowd or doubled for a party and if you have leftovers you have to try these Eggnog Snickerdoodles or simply put it in an ice cream churner (or just in a freezer proof container) for the best eggnog ice cream!

 Recipe adapted slightly from Alton Brown